MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ::: zone-end

-The terminal will display the following output:
+The terminal displays the following output:

 ```text
 Error responses for 8 url patterns loaded from devproxy-errors.json